 There were plenty of birds around as well as other butterflies including a pair of White Faced Ibis, Cinnamon Teal and Pied-Billed Grebes.
 One of the highlights for me were gorgeous Tree Swallows with iridescent blue-green plumage forming a mask pattern reminiscent of a tiny avian superhero.
 They were skimming low over the water to catch insects but occasionally retired to a treetop to rest and preen.

 After dinner on the final evening in Morro Bay we sat in the shadow of the rock watching the Sea Otters gathering in the shelter of the bay for the night.
 There were over 20 when we finally headed back to pack our bags.
-It was certainly a wonderful place, full of wildlife and hard to forget.
+The California coast was certainly a wonderful place, full of wildlife and hard to forget.